 Unions filed a lawsuit in state court arguing that Wisconsin’s “Right to Work” law was an unlawful “taking” of their property right to non-members’ fees.
 We filed amicus briefs successfully arguing in support of Right to Work.

 Unions filed a lawsuit in federal court arguing that Wisconsin’s “Right to Work” law was an unlawful “taking” of their property right to non-members’ fees.
 We filed amicus briefs successfully arguing in support of Right to Work.

 2011 Wisconsin Act 10 reformed collective bargaining for public sector employees.
-Unions sued to stop it, and WILL got involved by filing amicus briefs on behalf of employees who wanted the freedom to not pay union dues.
+Unions sued to stop it, and WILL filed amicus briefs on behalf of employees who wanted the freedom to not pay union dues.
 Eventually, the Wisconsin Supreme Court declared Act 10 constitutional.